QuSpin/QuSpin/sphinx/source/user_basis.rst

 Data types
 ++++++++
-Unlike python, cpp code requires the user to specify the data types of all variables (so called strong typing).
+Unlike python, C++ code requires the user to specify the data types of all variables (so called strong typing).
 For this purpose, numba supports various data types, e.g. `uint32`, or `int32`.
 They are typically imported from numba in the beginning of the python script.

 Function decorators
 ++++++++
-To indicate that the function we wrote in python should be compiled as a cpp code by numba, we use the `@cfunc(signature,locals=dict())` decorator.
+To indicate that the function we wrote in python should be compiled as a C++ code by numba, we use the `@cfunc(signature,locals=dict())` decorator.
 The arguments of the decorator are the function variable signature (which contains the data times of all function variables), and `locals` which is a dictionary containing the data types of all other variables defined and used privately inside the function body.

-In QuSpin, we provide the precompiled signatures `next_state_sig_32`, `op_sig_32`, `map_sig_32`, `next_state_sig_64`, `op_sig_64`, `map_sig_64`.
+In QuSpin, we provide the precompiled signatures `next_state_sig_32`, `op_sig_32`, `map_sig_32`, `count_particles_32`; `next_state_sig_64`, `op_sig_64`, `map_sig_64`, `count_particles_64`.
 The name of the signature refers to the function type it is designed for, and the integer in the end specifies the data type the `user_basis` will be constructed with.
 These signaturescan be imported from the `user_basis`.

 As an example, consider the `translation()` python function defined above.
 To make this a `numba.CFunc` object, it suffices to place the decorator: